Skip to main content

 Welcome to our consultation website for the proposals for Haresfoot Farm, Berkhamsted.

-This follows the changes to the National Planning Policy Framework (NPPF) published in December 2024, which introduced the concept of ‘Greybelt’ land.
-Based on the officers’ report and the Inspector’s appeal decision, the site clearly constitutes Greybelt.
-Given that Dacorum currently has approximately a one-year housing land supply and there is a demonstrable unmet need for housing, this provides an exciting opportunity to deliver this enhanced scheme that will provide a greater number of private and affordable houses for the area.
+The resolution follows the changes to the National Planning Policy Framework (NPPF) published in December 2024, which introduced the concept of ‘Grey Belt’ land.
+Based on the officers’ report and the Inspector’s appeal decision, the site was considered to clearly constitute Grey Belt land.
+With Dacorum Borough Council currently having approximately a one-year housing land supply and a significant unmet need for housing, the scheme represents an important opportunity to deliver sustainable new homes for the area.

 Site history